 - Career Development

-Prior to entering venture capital, Ghose was a start-up entrepreneur for 19 years, participating in three IPOs.
-He was also CEO and board member at ONSET portfolio company, Truviso, for 2 years leading to its acquisition by Cisco Systems.
+Shomit Ghose has spent more than 20 years as a Silicon Valley venture capitalist.
+Prior to his VC career, Ghose was a start-up entrepreneur for 19 years, participating in three IPOs.
+He was also CEO and board member at Truviso, leading to its acquisition by Cisco Systems.

 Cecily O’Regan combines legal, academic and business credentials as an entrepreneurial patent professional, with hands-on experience providing strategic, market-focused patent portfolio development and intellectual property advice for clients.
 She also performs patent due diligence to assess patent portfolios for venture capital investment, mergers and acquisitions, and licensing opportunities.